 Certain factors may trigger psoriasis.

-- Sunlight: Most people generally consider sunlight to be beneficial for their psoriasis.
-However, a small minority find that strong sunlight aggravates their symptoms.
+Sunlight: Most people generally consider sunlight to be beneficial for their psoriasis.
+However, a small minority find that strong sunlight aggravates their condition.
 A bad sunburn may worsen psoriasis.

 Guttate psoriasis.
 Red drop-like lesions are found on the skin.
 This type of psoriasis usually occurs after a streptococcal (bacterial) infection.
 Image courtesy of Hon Pak, MD.

-- HIV: Psoriasis typically worsens after an individual has been infected with HIV.
+HIV: Psoriasis may worsen after an individual has been infected with HIV.
 However, psoriasis often becomes less active in advanced HIV infection.

-- Lithium: Drug that may be used to treat depression
+Lithium: Drug that may be used to treat bipolar disorder

 Must Read Articles Related to Psoriasis